-- I. Regulatory Services staff may approve the application of an NCLEX or AUA certification Applicant with a misdemeanor offense in the following cases: - A. First instance of a misdemeanor including but not limited to bogus checks, larceny of merchandise, or violation of a state or federal narcotics or controlled dangerous substance law; and - B. The misdemeanor offense was not plea bargained from an initial felony charge; and C. The candidate has no other criminal charge(s), judgment, or sentencing pending.
+I. Regulatory Services staff may approve the application for a single

+- A. First instance of a misdemeanor including but not limited to bogus checks, larceny of merchandise, or violation of a state or federal narcotics or controlled dangerous substance law; and - B. The misdemeanor offense was not plea bargained from an initial felony charge; and - C. The candidate has no other criminal charge(s), judgment, or sentencing pending.